nrfconnect/sdk-nrfxlib/nrf_modem/doc/pdn_extension.rst

 .. note::
    If the PDN that the socket is being bound to has been deactivated by the network, setting the NRF_SO_BINDTODEVICE option returns an error stating that the APN parameter is not valid.
-   To fix this error, you must create another PDN socket that is associated with the APN, and bind the data socket to it.
+   To fix this error, you must re-create the PDN socket that is associated with the APN, and bind the data socket to it.

 Configuring the type of transport
 *********************************